 Performance at Aardzee by Piet Slegers in Zeewolde

 One of Piet Slegers’ objectives in creating Earth Sea, his Land Art work near Zeewolde, was to break the monotony of the Dutch polder landscape.
 The work creates swaying movements in the otherwise monotonous farming fields.
-Where most artists would indeed opt for breaking monotony, Feiko Beckers is exploring the notion of bringing things back to normal and restoring the flatness.
+Where most artists would indeed opt for breaking monotony, Feiko Beckers is exploring the notion of bringing things back to normal and restoring flat surfaces.

 Have a look at the videoclip of The Song That's Surprisingly Good, with Steven Jouwersma on bass guitar and directed by Sander Houtkruijer: